ucsd-cse12-sp21/ucsd-cse12-sp21.github.io/index.md

 The student procedures for open lab hours can be accessed <a href="https://docs.google.com/document/d/1JpgsHIsVqoligF8AE3uLoACkSb1RRqxQy2FJX8ivDhU/edit?usp=sharing">here</a>.

-Below is the calendar for office hours and open lab hours.
+Below is the calendar for open lab hours.

 <iframe src="https://calendar.google.com/calendar/embed?src=c_g5e3n07b46fdo7v9s065enf588%40group.calendar.google.com&ctz=America%2FLos_Angeles&amp;src=Y18wcmxsaW8yOTgzcnZyazIzbDZvNDJrOTlpc0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t&amp;src=ZW4udXNhI2hvbGlkYXlAZ3JvdXAudi5jYWxlbmRhci5nb29nbGUuY29t&amp;color=%23EF6C00&amp;color=%230B8043&amp;mode=WEEK&amp;showTz=1&amp;showCalendars=0&amp;showPrint=0&amp;showNav=1&amp;showTabs=1" style="border:solid 1px #777" width="800" height="600" frameborder="0" scrolling="no"></iframe>

-The third is **through Piazza**.
+The second is **through Piazza**.
 Online discussion and Q&A for the class will be available on Piazza.
 Important announcements from the course team will be pinned at the top of your feed.
 When you set up your account, you can select the frequency for email notifications of messages and discussions on Piazza.

 For each programming assignment, we’ll make a frequently-asked questions discussion on Piazza.
 You should refer to that during the assignment if you get stuck or have questions come up; we’ll use it to aggregate common issues.
 You can feel free to comment publicly on those discussions, but do be conscious that other students can see what you post, so posting solution code for a project or an answer for a homework is an academic integrity violation.